mr7495/COVID-CT-Code/README.md

  https://www.preprints.org/manuscript/202006.0031/v2

-The paper final bibtex will be added soon, until then you can cite it by:
+If you use our data and codes, please cite it by:
  ```
 @article {rahimzadeh2020fully,
 	author = {Rahimzadeh, Mohammad and Attar, Abolfazl and Sakhaei, Seyed Mohammad},